10 Marketing Strategies to Increase Customer Loyalty

 Make sharing easy.
 A unique referral link or code that customers can text, email, or share on social media.
 The fewer steps, the higher the participation.

 Track and reward automatically.
+The right loyalty program app for small businesses handles all of this automatically—generating unique codes, tracking who referred whom, and issuing rewards to both parties without you lifting a finger.
 Manual tracking kills referral programs.
 Use a system that automatically credits rewards when referrals convert.

 Perkstar includes built-in referral program functionality—customers can share their unique referral link, and both parties are automatically rewarded when the new member joins.